gramineproject/gsc/examples/aks-attestation/README.md

     - Reference deployment file:
         `gsc/examples/aks-attestation/aks-secret-prov-server-deployment.yaml`

-NOTE:  Server can be deployed at a non-confidential compute node as well.
+**NOTE**: Server can be deployed at a non-confidential compute node as well.
 However, in that case
        QVE-based dcap verification will fail.

 ### Creating client image